thirukos/Knowledge-and-Data-Engineering/README.md

 ## Student information query system for entertainment/study places in Fingal County Council
 *Motivation:* Help students aware of the recreational activities in FCC and help them with time management

+Ontology Part:
+1. Write the ontology UML
+2. Use protégé to write the ontology into owl file

 Uplifting Part:
 1. prepare the csv dataset file
 2. create the xx_mapping.ttl file base on the dataset